 It's important to keep cholesterol in check because high cholesterol levels increase your risk of heart disease and stroke.

-If you're concerned about your cholesterol, talk to your doctor.
+If you are concerned about your cholesterol, talk to your doctor.

-The Royal Australian College of General Practitioners recommends that you regularly review with your doctor or specialist any medications you are taking for high blood pressure or high cholesterol to assess the ongoing benefits and risks.
+The Royal Australian College of General Practitioners recommends that you regularly review any medications you are taking for high blood pressure or high cholesterol with your doctor or specialist.
+They will be able to assess, with you, the continuing benefits and risks.
 For further information, visit the Choosing Wisely Australia website.

 Fats and cholesterol

 There are two main types of fat: saturated and unsaturated.
 Eating foods that are high in saturated fat can raise cholesterol levels in the blood.

 Foods that are high in saturated fat include: